 Cleaning and doing household chores can be hard work even on the best of days.
 Therefore, getting some of these tasks out of the way before the surgery can be really useful.
 For example, doing the washing and take out the bins.
 Then, while the patient recovers, they will not have to worry about these jobs for a few days.

 Patients may not feel up to going to the shops for a while after the breast enlargement and uplift surgery.
 Therefore, doing a big shop the day before they go into the hospital could be really helpful.
 In addition, some patients like to make use of online shopping services which can be delivered straight to their door.
 Patients may also like to make up some meals and freeze them so that they can avoid having to cook for a few days too.

 When we are fit and well patients don’t usually realise all that the body does in a day.
 However, after surgery, patients will feel the effects of even the smallest of tasks.
 For this reason, patients may like to have a look around the house and make important things more accessible.
 For example, patients may like to move some crockery, clothes or other essentials down to lower shelves so they do not have to overstretch.

 Children & pets

 Looking after children and pets is not an easy task.
-Subsequently, patients may like to ask a friend or a relative to help look after any children or pets you may have for the first few days of your recovery.
+Subsequently, patients may like to ask a friend or a relative to help look after any children or pets they may have for the first few days of their recovery.
 This way, they can remain as stress-free as possible.